Skip to main content

 What I do at work

 I work in Bindery.
 Anything that happens to paper after it has been printed, and before it goes to the customer, is my job.
 This includes cutting, laminating, mounting onto foam core, gluing, and folding.
-It is all that hands-on stuff!
+It is all hands-on stuff!

-In my role, I work with lots of machinery.
 The biggest machine I run is an inserter.
-It takes flat pieces of paper (think, your utility bill), folds and stuffs it into an envelope that is then sealed and ready to be mailed out!
+It takes flat pieces of paper (think, a utility bill), folds and stuffs it into an envelope that is then sealed and ready to be mailed out!
 Other media, such as a return envelope or an insert with key information about rates, can also be inserted into the envelope at the same time.
-I also run a laminator, an industrial cutter (which can take a stack of paper of up to 3 inches tall and cut it all at once!), a pressure sealer and a coil binder.

 My career path is